Heath Guide

 Early diagnosis can improve glucose control and nutritional levels.

-LADA (Latent Autoimmune Diabetes most common in adults)
+LADA - Latent Autoimmune Diabetes in Adults

 Distinctive features of LADA: